Linda Lee Thomas: Marriage to Porter

 Thomas and Cole Porter met on January 30, 1918, at the wedding of Henry Potter Russell to heiress Ethel Borden Harriman, daughter of railroad and investment banking tycoon J. Borden Harriman and his wife, née Florence "Daisy" Hurst, at the Hôtel Ritz Paris.

-Linda and Cole were married on December 18, 1919, in the city hall of the 8ème arrondissement of Paris.
+Thomas and Cole were married on December 18, 1919, in the city hall of the 8ème arrondissement of Paris.

-From 1930-39, the Porters lived at 13 rue Monsieur, a house next door to Pierre Teilhard de Chardin, and with a garden adjoining the future residence of Nancy Mitford.
-They were married 34 years, and although they had no children born of their marriage, Linda conceived and miscarried.
+From 1930 to 1939, the Porters lived at 13 rue Monsieur, a house next door to Pierre Teilhard de Chardin, and with a garden adjoining the future residence of Nancy Mitford.
+They were married 34 years, and although they had no children born of their marriage, Thomas conceived and miscarried.

-Linda died from emphysema in 1954. aged 70, in the couple's apartment in the Waldorf Towers.
+Thomas died from emphysema in 1954, aged 70, in the couple's apartment in the Waldorf Towers.
 She left an estate of over $1.5 million (over $ million today) in which Cole inherited a lifetime interest.
 Her jewelry collection included pieces by Paul Flato.
 She was buried in the Porter family plot at Mount Hope Cemetery in Peru, Indiana.